VERSE|DUST IN OUR EYES

 The man on the street did the same

-The server smiled, the atoms danced a while
+The server smiled, a Dad hugged his child

 But Earth, she looks on and waits